LivingGarden/LivingGarden.github.io/indonesia.md

 	<figcaption>Location of all volcanoes listed in the table above.</figcaption>
 </figure>

 The long-term plan is to map all populated areas within a 50km radius of each of the volcanoes.
-Based on satellite imagery, this will be a big task that will have to be seperated into steps.
+This will be a big task, as some volcanoes have several urban clusters within the focus area.
+The ongoing OpenStreetMap task for Kelud can be found [HERE](http://tasks.hotosm.org/project/425).
+To determine how much effort will be needed to map all 10 volcanoes, we are going to map *insert two determined volcanoes*. <!--....................VOLCANOES TO FOCUS ON AND WHY....................-->

 ----